What installment loans are and how to get one

 • Business loans: Issued to individuals for business purposes.

-On the other hand, if you default on an unsecured loan, the lender has to take you to court and get a judgment before it can seize any of your assets.
-In either case, defaulting on a loan can have a severe negative impact on your credit score.
+If you default on an unsecured loan, the lender has to take you to court and get a judgment before it can seize any of your assets.
+In the case of collateral vs. no collateral, you really want to make sure you can pay on-time and in-full on either.
+Defaulting on a loan can have a severe negative impact on your credit score.

 Where can I get an installment loan?